 After the design is ready and the developers have implemented it, QAs check everything.
 They verify how everything works and what needs to be improved in some cases.

-You may also like: Online Marketplace Design
+You may also like: How UX Design Solves Online Marketplace Issues

 Step 3.
 Developing